open-frames/standard/README.md

 ### Client Application

 Client applications are responsible for rendering Frames for end-users, handling interactions with buttons on Frames, and creating the POST payload to be sent to the Frames Server.
-Client applications must support one or more `clientProtocols`.
+Client applications can support one or more `clientProtocols`.

 ### Frames Server